Implications for the Hubble tension from the ages of the oldest astrophysical objects: Discussion

-\textbf{Discussion} -- Our baseline upper limit $h_0<0.732$ appears to indicate a slight discrepancy with a few local measurements, especially the R19 Cepheid-calibrated SNe Ia one~\cite{Riess:2019cxk}.
-Our limit hinges upon two assumptions: \textit{i)} the adopted OAO ages are reliable, and \textit{ii)} the $\Lambda$CDM model is valid at low redshifts.
-Concerning \textit{ii)}, we make no assumptions on the pre-recombination expansion history, nor would our results be sensitive to these, being mostly sensitive to the expansion history at $z \lesssim 10$.
+Our baseline upper limit $h_0<0.732$ appears to indicate a discrepancy with a few local measurements, especially the R19 Cepheid-calibrated SNe Ia one~\cite{Riess:2019cxk}.
+Our limit hinges upon two assumptions: \textit{i)} the reliability of the adopted OAO ages, and \textit{ii)} the validity of the $\Lambda$CDM model at low redshifts.
+Concerning \textit{ii)}, we make no assumptions on the pre-recombination expansion history, nor would our results be sensitive to these, as they essentialy only depend on the assumed expansion history for $z \lesssim 10$.

 Taken at face value, this appears to indicate that while $\Lambda$CDM remains an excellent fit to late-time observations such as BAO~\cite{Beutler:2011hx,Ross:2014qpa,Alam:2020sor} and high-$z$ SNe Ia~\cite{Scolnic:2017caz}, a small but non-negligible amount of global late-time ($z \lesssim 10$) new physics might be required to improve the agreement between OAO ages and local $H_0$ measurements.
-At $z>0$, this needs to go in the direction of lowering the expansion rate relative to $\Lambda$CDM to accommodate a higher $H_0$: an example is a phantom dark energy component~\cite{Renk:2017rzu,Vagnozzi:2018jhn,Yang:2018euj,Li:2019yem,Visinelli:2019qqu,Pan:2019hac,DiValentino:2019jae,Zumalacarregui:2020cjh,Alestas:2020mvb,Banihashemi:2020wtb}.
+At $z>0$, this needs to go in the direction of lowering the expansion rate relative to $\Lambda$CDM to accommodate a higher $H_0$: an example is a phantom dark energy component (see for instance Refs.~\cite{Renk:2017rzu,Vagnozzi:2018jhn,Yang:2018euj,Li:2019yem,Visinelli:2019qqu,Pan:2019hac,DiValentino:2019jae,Zumalacarregui:2020cjh,Alestas:2020mvb,Banihashemi:2020wtb,Bag:2021cqm,Alestas:2021luu,Chudaykin:2022rnl,Sharma:2022ifr,Nunes:2022bhn} for relevant discussions on phantom dark energy components in the context of the Hubble tension).

-This conclusion does not contradict the earlier ones of Refs.~\cite{Bernal:2016gxb,Addison:2017fdm,Lemos:2018smw,Aylor:2018drw,Knox:2019rjx,Arendse:2019hev,Efstathiou:2021ocp}, indicating that global late-time new physics \textit{alone} cannot resolve the HT: if global new physics is responsible for the HT, the majority of it will unquestionably have to operate at early times.
-However, there still is room for early- and late-time new physics working in the same direction to potentially reduce the HT to a statistically acceptable level.
-These results are broadly in line with Refs.~\cite{Krishnan:2020obg,Jedamzik:2020zmd,Lin:2021sfs,Krishnan:2021dyb}, highlighting the difficulty in resolving the HT with early-time new physics \textit{alone}.
+This conclusion does not contradict the earlier ones of Refs.~\cite{Bernal:2016gxb,Addison:2017fdm,Lemos:2018smw,Aylor:2018drw,Knox:2019rjx,Arendse:2019hev,Efstathiou:2021ocp,Schoneberg:2021qvd,Cai:2021weh,Keeley:2022ojz}, indicating that global late-time new physics \textit{alone} cannot resolve the Hubble tension: if global new physics is responsible for the Hubble tension, the majority of it will unquestionably have to operate at early times.
+However, there still is room for early- and late-time new physics working in the same direction to potentially reduce the Hubble tension to a statistically acceptable level.
+These results are broadly in line with Refs.~\cite{Krishnan:2020obg,Philcox:2020xbv,Jedamzik:2020zmd,Haridasu:2020pms,Lin:2021sfs,Dainotti:2021pqg,Krishnan:2021dyb,Vagnozzi:2021gjh,Krishnan:2021jmh,Dainotti:2022bzg} which, while approaching the problem from a wide range of different perspectives, also highlighted the difficulty in resolving the Hubble tension with early-time new physics \textit{alone}.